Eric-JT/my-starter-kit/README.md

 **development mode**

-Delete the img and css folder, I only have it here to view the final product online.
+Delete the img, css folder, and index.html.
+I only have those files here to view the final product online.

 Just type gulp into the terminal of the root of your project.
 A browser will open and you can view your project while you work and watch the changes happen as you edit and save you files.